Filipino shamans: Social status

 Babaylan were highly respected members of the community, on par with the pre-colonial noble class.
-In the absence of the datu (head of the community), the babaylan takes in the role of interim head of the community.
-Babaylans were powerful ritual specialists who were believed to have influence over the weather and tap various spirits in the natural and spiritual realms.
-Babaylans were held in such high regard as they were believed to possess powers that can block the dark magic of an evil datu or spirit and heal the sick or wounded.
-Among other powers of the babaylan were to ensure a safe pregnancy and child birth.
+In the absence of the datu (head of the community), the babaylan took on the role of interim head of the community.
+Babaylans were powerful ritual specialists who were believed to have influence over the weather and could make use of various spirits in the natural and spiritual realms.
+Babaylans were held in high regard since they were believed to possess powers that could block the dark magic of an evil datu or spirit and heal the sick or wounded.
+Among other powers, the babaylan could ensure a safe pregnancy and child birth.
 As a spiritual medium, babaylans also lead rituals with offerings to the various divinities or deities.
-As an expert in divine and herb lore, incantations, and concoctions of remedies, antidotes, and a variety of potions from various roots, leaves, and seeds, the babaylans were also regarded as allies of certain datus in subjugating an enemy, hence, the babaylans were also known for their specialization in medical and divine combat.
-According to William Henry Scott (Barangay: Sixteenth-Century Philippines Culture and Society) a Katalonan could be of either sex, or male transvestites (bayoguin), but were usually women from prominent families who were wealthy in their own right.
-According to Luciano P. R. Santiago (To Love and to Suffer) as remuneration for their services they received a good part of the offerings of food, wine, clothing, and gold, the quality and quantity of which depended on the social status of the supplicant.
-Thus, the catalonas filled a very prestigious as well as lucrative role in society.
+As an expert in divine and herb lore, incantations, concoctions, remedies, antidotes, and a variety of potions made of various roots, leaves, and seeds, the babaylans were also regarded as allies of certain datus in subjugating an enemy.
+Hence, the babaylans were also known for their specialization in medical and divine combat.
+According to William Henry Scott, Katalonans could be of either sex, or male transvestites (bayoguin), but were usually women from prominent families who were wealthy in their own right.
+According to Luciano P. R. Santiago, as remuneration for their services, they received a good part of the offerings of food, wine, clothing, and gold, the quality and quantity of which depended on the social status of the supplicant.
+Thus, the catalonas held a lucrative as well as prestigious role in society.

 Shamans of the many ethnicities in the Philippines always have another role in the community, aside from being spiritualists.
-Similar to the Shinto kannushi, among the jobs of the shaman range from being a merchant, warrior, farmer, fisherfolk, blacksmith, crafstfolk, weaver, potter, musician, and even as a barber or chef, depending on the preference of the shaman, skill of the shaman, and the need of the community.
+Similar to the Shinto kannushi, a shaman could be a merchant, warrior, farmer, fisherfolk, blacksmith, craftsperson, weaver, potter, musician, or even a barber or chef, depending on the preference and skill of the shaman and the need of the community.
 Some shamans have more than two occupations at a time, especially if a community lacks people with the needed skills to take upon the role of certain jobs.
-This tradition of having a second job (or more than two jobs) has been ingrained in certain cultural societies in the Philippines and is still practiced today by certain communities that have not been converted into Christianity.
-Specific communities that have been converted into Islam have also preserved this tradition through Muslim imams.
+This tradition of having two (or more) jobs has been ingrained in certain cultural societies in the Philippines, and is still practiced today by certain communities that have not been converted into Christianity.
+Some communities that have been converted into Islam have also preserved this tradition through Muslim imams.

-In modern Philippine society, their roles have largely been taken over by folk healers, which are now predominantly male, while some are still being falsely accused as "witches".
-In areas where the people have not been converted into Muslims or Christians, notably ancestral domains of indigenous peoples, the shamans and their cultural traits have continued to exist with their respective communities, although these shamans and their practices are being slowly diluted by Abrahamic religions.
+In modern Philippine society, this role has largely been taken over by folk healers, who are now predominantly male, although some are still being falsely accused of being "witches".
+In areas where people have not been converted into Muslims or Christians, notably ancestral domains of indigenous peoples, shamans and their cultural traits have continued to exist with their respective communities, although these shamans and their practices are being slowly diluted by Abrahamic religions.